banks1990/modular-music-visualizer/README.md

 Head over to [Python Releases for Windows](https://www.python.org/downloads/windows/), download a _"Windows x86-64 executable installer"_ (I currently use Python 3.8), install it (be sure to check _"ADD PYTHON TO PATH"_ option on the installer)

-Download a compiled FFmpeg [build](https://ffmpeg.zeranoe.com/builds/), the binary must be available within PATH environment for `ffmpeg-python` package to use, extract it to somewhere then go to:
+Download a compiled FFmpeg [build](https://ffmpeg.zeranoe.com/builds/), the binary must be available within PATH environment for `ffmpeg-python` package to use.

-- Control Panel

-- System

-- Advanced system settings

-- Advanced tab, "Environment Variables.."

-- Click on PATH variable name, edit it

-- Add a new entry pointing to a folder where `ffmpeg.exe` is
+Either add to PATH environment var a folder with `ffmpeg.exe` binary if you know or drop FFmpeg's binary into the same directory as the `example_*.py`.

 ### Installing Pillow-SIMD for faster performance